dbillor/selin-yum/README.md

 - **Sleep** sessions with notes.
 - **Growth** (weight, length, head) with trend charts.
 - **Dashboard** with age, daily counts, and science-backed tips.
-- **Offline-first PWA**: install to home screen.
-Diapers/Sleep/Growth default to local (IndexedDB).
-Feedings are saved to the backend API.
+- **PWA**: install to home screen; static assets are cached.
+Data persists to the backend.
 - **Export/Import JSON** for backups or device transfer.
 - **No server required**.
 Privacy-friendly by default.